davy650/search_and_summarize_research_papers_AI/README.md

-# Research Paper Summarizer & Citation Finder
+# Research Paper Summarizer & Citation Finder Using AI

 A learning exercise built with the **OpenAI Agents SDK** that demonstrates how to orchestrate multiple AI agents to:
 1. Search for research papers on a given topic.